Skip to content

 Common Data Types in Free Pascal

-Here is a list of common data types in Free Pascal, along with a simple example.
+Here is a reference of common data types in Free Pascal, along with simple examples you can try yourself.

 See the official docs for more info; Types.